PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 }
 ```

-The home directory in the workspace will be determined by the `workspace_homedir` directory inside a question directory.
+The home directory in the workspace will be determined by the `workspace` directory inside a question directory.
 In the future, we'll add the ability to dynamically generate files via `server.py` and place them into the home directory.
 This is not part of the MVP.

 ```
 questions